chronon/CakePHP-MobileDetectComponent-Plugin/README.markdown

 	$result = $this->MobileDetect->detect('isiOS');

-Example: get version number of Android device:
+Example: get version number of an Android device:

 	$result = $this->MobileDetect->detect('version', 'Android');

-See the demo at [mobiledetect.net/](http://mobiledetect.net/) for a list of all available methods.
+See the demo at [mobiledetect.net](http://mobiledetect.net/) for a list of all available methods.

 Example:
 --------

 Let's say we want to serve a mobile layout to smartphones and a desktop layout to tablets.
-Instead of loading the component on every request (by adding it to your controller's
-$components array), we'll load the component on the fly when needed.
+Instead of loading the component on every request (by adding it to your controller's `$components` array), we'll load the component on the fly when needed.
 This example set's a session variable `tablet` if the request is from a tablet, calling the component only once.

 In `Controller/AppController.php`: